Emigre/nvim/README.md

 f          (plus text) search for text and instantly jump /          (plus text) search for text

+r          'open with' input to select a rifle opener

+S          open shell in current folder s          'shell' input to execute a shell command
+!          'shell' input to execute a shell command
+!          'shell' input with the selected file macro appended

 o          unfold a level of parent folders (fix)
 O          re-fold the parent folders (fix)